Alcohol use: Weighing risks and benefits

 - Distilled spirits (80 proof): 1.5 fluid ounces (44 milliliters)

-Keep in mind that even moderate use isn't risk-free.
-For example, drinking and driving is never a good idea.
+Keep in mind that even moderate alcohol use isn't risk-free.
+For example, even light drinkers (those who have no more than one drink a day) have a tiny, but real, increased risk of some cancers, such as esophageal cancer.
+And drinking and driving is never a good idea.

 Binge drinking is defined as four or more drinks within two hours for women and five or more drinks within two hours for men.

-- Certain cancers, including breast cancer and cancers of the mouth, throat and esophagus
+- Certain cancers, including breast cancer and cancers of the mouth, throat, esophagus and liver

 - Sudden death if you already have cardiovascular disease